MayankSharma-dev/Women-Safety-Tracking-App/README.md

 <br>
 <b>These permissions are required which are essential for the core functionality of the app.</b>

-<h2 align="start" id="Inspiration">Installation False Warings</h2>
+<h2 align="start" id="Inspiration">Installation False Warnings</h2>
-As this application is under development due to which it is not currently on PlayStore and the app requires the above permissions for the core functionality, so the google might show a dialog to not to install the app as it is not avaiable on it and not signed by them so please ignore it and proceed to installation .<br>
+As this application is under development due to which it is not currently on PlayStore and the app requires the above permissions for the core functionality, so the google might show a dialog to not to install the app as it is not avaiable on it and not signed by them so please ignore it and proceed to installation.<br>
 Similary some app inbuilt security applications <b>might falsely flag it as virus</b> as it is not installed from the playstore or thier repective app store and requires the above permission, so please ignore it.<br>
-<b>This application is completely safe and no information is being collected by anyone not even by the developer, so be assured the application is completely isolated to the user's device only.<b>
+<b>This application is completely safe and no information is being collected by anyone not even by the developer, so be assured the application is completely isolated to the user's device only<b>
 <br>